wp-plugins/use-the-attachment-image/readme.txt

 <strong>Large</strong> `<?php use_the_attachment_image('large'); ?></p>`<br />
 <strong>Full</strong> `<?php use_the_attachment_image('full'); ?>`<br />
 <strong>20 px</strong> `<?php use_the_attachment_image(array(20,20)); ?>`<br />
 Feel free to replace 20px with another specific size to best meet your needs.
+Note that WordPress will scale a larger image down to give you the size you desire here.

 This plugin also includes the capability to include a thumbnail image from each post to your RSS feed.
 To activate this feature, simply add this code to your functions.php file.